Committed to clients and community.

 This reputation for quality service to both customers and community has engendered many long-term relationships.
 Some of Porte Brown’s customers are family-owned businesses which have used Porte Brown’s services for several generations.
 The company’s experience in best-in-class processes has also made it a valuable consultant to other accounting firms who call on them for assistance.

 Porte Brown is poised for more strategic growth in the near future.
-The firm expects to add additional sites to its locations in McHenry, Tinley Park, Evanston, Elgin, and its company headquarters at 845 Oakton Street in Elk Grove Village.
+The firm expects to add additional sites to its locations in McHenry, Elgin, Woodridge and its company headquarters at 845 Oakton Street in Elk Grove Village.
 Many of Porte Brown’s customers conduct business across state lines.
 This means that although based in Illinois, Porte Brown employees also do their business in multiple regions as they follow the company tradition of performing on-site customer service.

 “We are a locally focused firm,” says Jones, “with an international reach.”